 There has been limited adoption of these new prefixes.
 This is unfortunate because, as a computer user, it is important to understand the true meaning of these prefixes.
 A kilobyte (1KB) of memory is typically 1024 bytes of memory rather than 1000 bytes of memory.
 However, a 1GB disk drive might actually be 1 billion bytes instead of 2^{30} (which means you are getting less storage than you think).
-All 3.5" floppy disks are described as storing 1.44MB of data when in fact they store 1440KB (or $1440 \times 2^{10} = 1474560$ bytes).
+All 3.5" floppy disks are described as storing 1.44MB of data when in fact they store 1440KB (or $1440 \times 2^{10} \times 1474560$ bytes).
+As mentioned earlier, another convention some professionals use to distinguish base 10 from base 2 when using these prefixes is to use a lowercase letter for the prefix to indicate a power of 10 (1KB = 1024 bytes, but 1kB = 1000 bytes).
 You should always read the manufacturer's fine print just to make sure you know exactly what 1K, 1KB, or 1G represents.
 See the sidebar "When a Gigabyte Isn't Quite . . ." for a good example of why this is so important.